nngogol/PySimpleGUIDocGen/db/2_readme.md

 # your program's main loop
 while (True):
     # This is the code that reads and updates your window
-    event, values = window.Read(timeout=50)
+    event, values = window.read(timeout=50)
-    if event is not None:
     print(event)
-    if event == 'Quit'  or values is None: break
+    if event in ('Quit', None):
+        break

-window.Close()  # Don't forget to close your window!
+window.close()  # Don't forget to close your window!
 ```

 This loop will read button values and print them.
-When one of the Realtime buttons is clicked, the call to `window.Read` will  return a button name matching the name on the button that was depressed or the key if there was a key assigned to the button.
+When one of the Realtime buttons is clicked, the call to `window.read` will  return a button name matching the name on the button that was depressed or the key if there was a key assigned to the button.
 It will continue to return values as long as the button remains depressed.
 Once released, the Read will return timeout events until a button is again clicked.

 **File Types**
 The `FileBrowse` & `SaveAs` buttons have an additional setting named `file_types`.
 This variable is used to filter the files shown in the file dialog box.
 The default value for this setting is